paulocheque/guide-cms-db/draft/python/test-headers/article.md

     WARNING: This will break if the word given is only 1 letter long and not equal to I
     """

-    """
-    fix this markdown hates python docstrings, so I have to do this to fix it in the meantime
-    """

     if string == "I":
         return string